jarkkokovala/distsys19/project1/documentation/specification.md

 * Worker node
 * There can be many
-* Registers itself on the name node when it's started
+* Registers itself on the name node when started
 * Handles storing the actual files

 ##### File Node -> Client